 We expect all clients to have consideration for other people.
 If in our reasonable opinion or in the reasonable opinion of any other person in authority, you or any member of your party behaves in such a way as to cause or be likely to cause danger, upset or distress to any third party or damage to property, we are entitled, without prior notice, to terminate the holiday of the person(s) concerned.
 In this situation, the person(s) concerned will be required to leave the accommodation or other service.
 We will have no further responsibility toward such person(s) including any return travel arrangements.
 No refunds will be made and we will not pay any expenses or costs incurred as a result of the termination.

 Many of the services which make up your holiday are provided by independent suppliers.
 Those suppliers provide these services in accordance with their own terms and conditions.
-Some of these terms and conditions may limit or exclude the supplier’s liability to you, usually in accordance with applicable international conventions (see clause 11(4)).
+Some of these terms and conditions may limit or exclude the supplier’s liability to you, usually in accordance with applicable international conventions.
 Copies of the relevant parts of these terms and conditions and of the international conventions are available on request from ourselves or the supplier concerned.
 For further information please refer to clause 8 above.
 We have no liability for criminal acts of suppliers, their employees, sub-contractors or agents.

-The passport and visa requirements applicable at the time of printing to British citizens for the holidays we offer are shown on our website.
-Requirements may change and you must check the up to date position in good time before departure.
-A full British passport takes approximately 2 to 6 weeks to obtain.
-If you or any member of your party is 16 or over and haven’t yet got a passport, our recommendation is that you should apply for one at least 6 weeks before your holiday.
+Requirements may change and you must check regularly before departure.
+A full British passport takes approximately 2 to 10 weeks to obtain but can take longer.
+If you or any member of your party is 16 or over and haven’t yet got a passport, we recommend that you/they apply for one at least 6 weeks before your holiday.
 The UK Passport Service has to confirm your identity before issuing your first passport and will ask you to attend an interview in order to do this.
-If you or any member of your party is not a British citizen or holds a non British passport, you must check passport and visa requirements with the Embassy or Consulate of the country(ies) to or through which you are intending to travel.
+If you or any member of your party is not a British citizen or holds a non British passport, you must check passport and visa requirements with the Embassy or Consulate of the country(ies) you are intending to travel to/through.

 You should ensure that you travel with a passport that has a minimum validity of 6 months remaining at the time of your return to the UK as this is a stringent immigration requirement for many countries and airlines.

-It is the party leader’s responsibility to ensure that all members of the party are in possession of all necessary travel and health documents before departure.
-All costs incurred in obtaining such documentation must be paid by you.
-We regret we cannot accept any liability if you are refused entry onto any transport or into any country due to failure on your part to carry all required documentation.
+We will not be liable if you are refused entry on any transport or to any country due to your failure to hold all required documentation.
 If failure to have any necessary travel or other documents results in fines, surcharges or other financial penalty being imposed on us, you will be responsible for reimbursing us accordingly.

 We provide full financial protection for our package holidays.

-1. For flight-based holidays* this is through our Air Travel Organiser’s Licence number 9728 issued by the Civil Aviation Authority, Gatwick Airport South, West Sussex, RH6 0YR, UK, telephone 0333 103 6350, email email@example.com.
+1. For flight-based holidays this is through our Air Travel Organiser’s Licence number 9728 issued by the Civil Aviation Authority, Gatwick Airport South, West Sussex, RH6 0YR, UK, telephone 0333 103 6350, email email@example.com.
 When you buy an ATOL protected flight or flight inclusive holiday from us you will receive an ATOL Certificate.
 This lists what is financially protected, where you can get information on what this means for you and who to contact if things go wrong.
 We will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
 In some cases, where we aren’t able to do so for reasons of insolvency, an alternative ATOL holder may provide you with the services you have bought or a suitable alternative (at no extra cost to you).
 You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder.
 However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or your credit card issuer where applicable).

 If we are unable to provide the services listed (or a suitable alternative, through an alternative ATOL holder or otherwise) for reasons of insolvency, the Trustees of the Air Travel Trust may make a payment to (or confer a benefit on) you under the ATOL scheme.
 You agree that in return for such a payment or benefit you assign absolutely to those Trustees any claims which you have or may have arising out of or relating to the non-provision of the services, including any claim against us, the travel agent (or your credit card issuer where applicable).
 You also agree that any such claims may be re-assigned to another body, if that other body has paid sums you have claimed under the ATOL scheme.